 Alex Groves is a British composer and curator working across contemporary classical and electronic music.
 His work blends classical instruments, ambient textures and live-processed electronics to create uncanny soundworlds where the line between acoustic and electronic, real and imagined becomes blurred.

 Alongside composing, Alex runs SOLO - a unique platform for leading contemporary classical soloists such as Daniel Pioro, Eliza McCarthy and Joby Burgess to explore the music they love in an intimate setting.
-Each gig features an eclectic setlist packed with formative influences, dream collaborations and new adventures, and is a chance for the audience to engage with the performers on a more personal level.
+Each gig features an eclectic setlist packed with formative influences, dream collaborations and new adventures, and gives audiences the chance to engage with the performers on a more personal level.

 His music has been presented at the Barbican Centre, Sage Gateshead, Royal Opera House, V&A, Union Chapel, National Theatre Studio and King's Place, broadcast on NTS Radio, BBC Radio 3 and BBC Radio 6 Music, and released on Nonclassical and Bedroom Community.

 Alex is supported by Arts Council England and PRS Foundation's The Open Fund.